rnajena/vidhop/README.md

 ## Install: ##

-We recommend to use miniconda for the enviroment management
+We recommend to use linux and miniconda for the enviroment management

 1. [Download and install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).